 People Babylonia, using a system based on the number 60.
 This system is really difficult to use, because it logically should require 59 different symbols (the same as the decimal-based system currently has 10 different symbols to 9).
 In contrast, the figure below 60 is denoted by groups of ten.

-Figures Babylonia
+Figures Maya

 The above figures represent the numbers 0-10 for the Maya